Best Wedding Gifts for Couples (2026)

 - Personalized items are non-returnable — confirm name spelling, wedding date, and surname choice (some couples take both names, hyphenate, or keep originals) before ordering.
 Allow 2-4 weeks for engraving/customization lead time.

-- Prices are approximate Amazon street prices as of May 2026 — Le Creuset and KitchenAid have predictable seasonal sales (Black Friday, Memorial Day) where prices drop 25-40%.
-Caraway runs frequent 20% discount codes via wedding-registry partners.
+- Prices are current US street prices as of 2026-08-09 for the exact configuration named in each table row — colour, size and piece count each change the listing and the price.
+Le Creuset and KitchenAid have predictable seasonal sales (Black Friday, Memorial Day) where prices drop 25-40%; the KitchenAid Artisan's ~$500 standing price is the single biggest reason to time this purchase.
+Caraway runs frequent 20% discount codes via wedding-registry partners, and Tinggly runs 20%-off windows against its $329 standing price.

 - Cash and gift cards are still appropriate in many cultures and contexts (especially for younger couples saving for a home, or in cultures where cash is traditional).
 The "no cash" stigma is largely outdated. [src5]